pankleks/WasherOne/README.md

 I'm sorry but I don't have time to write detailed step by step instruction.
 However, assembly should be fairly simple, please use photos in `Assembly` folder to guide you.

 Essentially:
-- Upload code to the Arduino
+- Upload code to the Arduino Nano
 - Assemble all electronics components on the PCB main board
 - Install power socket + on/off switch and RCA plug (you should glue RCA plug into the box as it's fairly loose)
 - Install tactile buttons, LED diodes and LED display (you may wish to use glue to secure them)